-Adult and Older People Services work with other council resources as well as partners in health, and the voluntary and independent sector.
-Staff fulfil duties under the law and the Mental Health (Care and Treatment) (Scotland) Act 2003 and Adults with Incapacity (Scotland) Act 2000 play an important role in guiding how some services are delivered.
+South Lanarkshire Integration Joint Board (IJB) has the responsibility for strategic direction of the delivery of health and social care in South Lanarkshire.
+The South Lanarkshire Health and Social Care partnership (HSCP) support the IJB to operationally deliver community-based health and social care services.
+Staff deliver statutory services for adults under a range of legislation including the Mental Health (Care and Treatment) (Scotland) Act 2003 and Adults With Incapacity (Scotland) Act 2000.

-Older people services provide support in different ways.
 Assessment and care management services assess the care needs of service users and their carers and help plan services to meet those needs.
-Care at home services and day care services provide a range of support designed to help people remain as independent as possible within the community.
+Care at home services and day opportunities provide a range of support designed to help people remain as independent as possible within the community.
 Care home care is available for individuals who need support in such a setting on a short or long-term basis.
-Social Work also fund a wide range of commissioned services provided by the independent, voluntary, and private sector.
+The HSCP commission services provided by the independent, voluntary, and private sector.